 How does it work?

-With a carbon filter process, water passes through activated carbon, which is porous, trapping certain particles that are attracted to the porous material in a process known as adsorption.
+With the carbon filtration process, water passes through activated carbon, which is porous, trapping certain particles that are attracted to the porous material in a process known as adsorption.

-Such layered filters are considered more effective since they have the ability to filter smaller particles from the water.
 Effectiveness really depends on what the filter is designed to achieve in filtering out waterborne particles.
-Carbon filters vary in size, design, intensity, function, efficiency and life cycle and different activated carbon filters are designed to allow a certain flow rate of water through the filtering process as well.
+Carbon filters vary in size, design, function, efficiency and life cycle and different activated carbon filters are designed to allow a certain flow rate of water through the filtering process as well.

 Carbon filter effectiveness is measured in terms of size of particles they can attract.